BoxThatBeat/BFS_LinkPathFinder/README.md

-# BFS path finder
+# project_fb
-A short challenge I made for myself, using my web scraping experience and knowledge of algorithms to determine an objective on different websites.
-In this project I use BFS to find how many friends are between a Steam user and another.
-Also tried using BFS on wikipedia links.
+A short challenge I made for myself, using my web scraping experience and knowledge of algorithms to determine an objective on Facebook.
+That objective is to determine the minimum number of friends lists it takes to get from a given start profile to a given target profile.
+For example, how many friends of friends would it take to get from my profile to a celebrity's profile.